nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.ard

     During this time, the nRF24L01 is listening for the ACK packet.
-If the `auto_ack` attribute is disabled, this attribute is not applied.
+If the `arc` attribute is disabled, this attribute is not applied.

     A valid input value must be in range [250, 4000].
 Otherwise a `ValueError` exception is thrown.
 Default is 1500 for reliability.
 If this is set to a value that is not multiple of